Gardner, Kansas: Government

 The mayor of Gardner is Todd Winters, who was sworn in on December 6, 2021.
 The city council is made up of five (5) at-large members, each of whom serve rotating 4-year terms.

+Law enforcement

+The Gardner Police Department is the primary law enforcement agency for the City of Gardner.
+As of February of 2025 it employs 38 sworn officers.
+The Gardner Police Department provides patrol services for the city, investigations, and animal control services.
+The Gardner Police Department is contracted with USD 231 to provide school resource officer services.

 Education

 Gardner is part of the USD 231 school district.
 Located in Gardner are six out of the seven elementary schools (Edgerton Elementary is the only school in the district not located in Gardner).
 These include Gardner Elementary, Sunflower Elementary, Madison Elementary, Nike Elementary, Grand Star Elementary, and Moonlight Elementary.
 The district also has three middle schools, Wheatridge, Trail Ridge, and Pioneer Ridge, and one high school (Gardner-Edgerton High School) all located in Gardner.

 Library

 The Johnson County Library maintains a branch in Gardner.

 Notable people

 Notable individuals who were born in and/or have lived in Gardner include: